 Living on campus is an important part of the Roadrunner experience for our students.
 On-campus housing has remained open for students throughout the summer, and we are looking forward to welcoming more students to our residence halls this fall.

-Residents will live as “family units”
+Residents are living as “family units”

-Family Units will remain together during daily activities
+Family Units remain together during daily activities

-Common areas will be cleaned frequently
+Common areas are cleaned frequently

 Staff and residents will be trained on public health measures

-Move-in will be contactless
+Move-in was contactless